lucasrosa/ACIDE/INSTALL.md

 For the 'java' command work properly in the terminal and the generated `.class` file run by the browser automatically, you have to configure the system so it can generate and sign the required jar files.

+Change to the "javawx_workspace" directory and follow the steps below.

 #### Creating the keystore file

 To sign a jar, we must first have a keystore (a private key) to do the signing.